 First, ask yourself “how did this happen?!”
 The answer to that is simple: too much moisture + air exposure = rust.
-If your flat top grill surface is made of steel, you’ve got iron in that metal.
+If your flat top grills surface is made of stainless steel, you’ve got iron in that metal.

 Rust is simply “iron oxide” which basically means iron that has gotten too much oxygen in it.
-When water is left on a steel surface for too long, they react and the oxygen leaves the water molecules (H2O) and changes the surface of the steel to become rust.
+When water is left on a stainless steel surface for too long, they react and the oxygen leaves the water molecules (H2O) and changes the surface of the stainless steel to become rust.